flatironinstitute/kachery-cloud/doc/create_kachery_zone.md

 * If using Cloudflare, the endpoint URL (obtained when setting up the bucket)
 * Access Key ID and the Secret Access Key (obtained when setting up the bucket)

-In addition, to add your zone to the global directory, you will also need to send the name of your zone, and the URL of the gateway to the central gateway maintainers (the authors of this package).
-You can obtain the gateway URL from the gateway owner.

 ## Test the new zone

-Set the following environment variable for all the below commands
+Once the gateway owner has notified you that the zone has been registered, set the following environment variable for all the below commands

 ```
 # replace example with your zone name